Vonage/vivid-3/docs/design/design-tokens.md

 Aside from the [color-related tokens](/designs/color-palette), you may use the following to customize your application appearance.

 ### Typography

 #### Font families

-Use `--vvd-font-family-upright` to specify a base proportional font.
+Use `--vvd-font-family-upright` to specify a base font family for your application.
+This is the default font family for all text elements.

-Use `--vvd-font-family-monospace` to specify a base monospaced font.

-Unless explicitely stated otherwise, Vonage products should use the brand font family `Spezia` for both.
-This is explained [in this repo](https://github.com/Vonage/spezia-webfont-kit).

-`--vvd-font-family-upright`
 - Type: `string`
-- Default: `'Montserrat'`
+- Default: `'SpeziaCompleteVariableUpright'` <!-- ! replace in #807  -->

-`--vvd-font-family-monospace`
+Use `--vvd-font-family-monospace` to specify a monospace font family for your application.
+This is the default font family for code elements.

 - Type: `string`
-- Default: `'Roboto Mono'`
+- Default: `'SpeziaMonoCompleteVariable'` <!-- ! replace in #807  -->

+** Unless explicitely stated otherwise, Vonage products should use the brand font families `Spezia`.
+Vonage teams may review guidelines at the [Spezia webfont kit](https://github.com/Vonage/spezia-webfont-kit).

 ```html preview
 <style>